 You might be surprised to hear that from a solar installer, but it’s true.
 Paradise Energy exists to help you be good stewards of God’s natural resources - and we want to help you be good stewards of your own resources, too, whether that means installing solar or not.

-Solar energy is a great way for many businesses, farmers, and homeowners to save money while helping the environment.
+Solar energy is a great way for many to save money while helping the environment.
 But how can you tell if you’re one of those people?
 Here are four things to consider if you’re trying to determine if solar is right for you.

 1. Your Roof or Ground Space